vanillatyy1/python-challenge/README.md

 # Journey for PyBank challenges

-(1) Reviewed notes in Python class 1 - 3 before start.
-I copied and pasted all the codes onto 3 word documents for easy review.
+(1) Reviewed "Solved" files in Python class 1 - 3 before start

-(2) Referenced https://www.pythontutorial.net/python-basics/python-write-text-file/ to write text files in Python, as we have learnt about outputting csv (i.e. Python 2nd class - 10-Ins_WriteCSV, 12-Stu_CensusZip), but not sure how exactly it works for text file.
+(2) Referenced https://www.pythontutorial.net/python-basics/python-write-text-file/ to write text files in Python, as we have learnt about outputting csv (i.e. Python 2nd class - 10-Ins_WriteCSV, 12-Stu_CensusZip), but not sure how exactly it works for text file

 # Journey for PyPoll challenges